Olympus PEN-F vs Panasonic LX15

 |16.||Panasonic GX8||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the PEN-F has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the LX15 are recent models that are part of the current product line-up.
-The LX15 replaced the earlier Panasonic LX7, while the PEN-F does not have a direct predecessor.
+The LX15 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.